phthom/icp312/7-NFS.md

 /data 158.176.83.201(rw,async,no_root_squash) 158.176.83.202(rw,async,no_root_squash) 158.176.83.203(rw,async,no_root_squash) 158.176.83.204(rw,async,no_root_squash) 158.176.83.205(rw,async,no_root_squash)
 ```

-Then don't forget to restart both the nfs-config and nfs-server
+Then don't forget also to **restart** both the nfs-config and nfs-server

 ```console
 # systemctl restart nfs-config